Regulation Best Interest Disclosure

-Certain non-securities products are also sold through W&SBS including fixed annuities, indexed annuities, and indexed universal life products.
+Certain non-securities products are also sold through W&SBS including fixed annuities and indexed annuities.
 Non-securities products are not covered by this Disclosure.

 The Products We recommend come with various types of risk that should be carefully considered before investing.
 It is important that you understand these risks before You make an investment decision.
 Product prospectuses contain information related to each Product’s specific risk and should be read carefully before investing.

 - Mutual Funds.
 All funds carry some level of risk.
 A fund’s share price will fluctuate.
 You could lose money on your investment in a fund and the fund could also return less than other investments.
 Investments in mutual funds are not bank guaranteed, are not deposits, and are not insured by the FDIC or any other federal government agency.
 As with any mutual fund, there is no guarantee that the fund will achieve its investment goal.
 You can find more information about a fund’s investments and risks within the fund’s prospectus.

 - Variable Annuities.
 Variable annuities, like mutual funds, involve investment risks.
 Variable annuities are not deposits of a bank or other financial institution.
 They are not insured by the FDIC, the National Credit Union Share Insurance Fund, or any other federal government agency.
 Variable Annuities are subject to investment risks, including possible loss of the principal amount invested.

 Conflicts of Interest